From Europe to the Americas

 Another group of missionary FCJs was sent from Liverpool on September 13, 1883 to Brandon, Manitoba.

-The school in Brandon prospered for some time, but by 1887 a change began. „In 1893 the number of boarders had run to twenty-four and the school was progressing satisfactorily.
-In this year, however, discrimination against Catholics became more pronounced.
-It was difficult for Catholics to obtain any kind of position or even a job in the bigoted city.
-In that year too, the convent, which had been tax exempt as Religious houses were elsewhere in Manitoba, was required to pay taxes on the property.
-Manitoba school laws became more severe and more difficult to cope with.“ (p 263) As a result the sisters moved to Fond du Lac, Wisconsin and eventually, a year later to Fitchburg, Massachussetts.
+The school in Brandon prospered for some time, but in 1887 things began to change… discrimination against Catholics became more pronounced.
+It was difficult for Catholics to hold any kind of office or even obtain a job.
+Also in 1887 the convent, which had been tax exempt as were religious houses elsewhere in Manitoba, was required to pay taxes on the property.
+Manitoba school laws became more severe and more difficult to cope with.
+As a result the Sisters moved to Fond du Lac, Wisconsin and eventually, a year later to Fitchburg, Massachussetts.

-On August 9, 1888, a party of twelve (nine Mothers and three Sisters) left Liverpool for Canada.
+On August 9, 1888, another party of twelve Sisters left Liverpool for Canada.
 After ten days travel they arrived safely in Quebec.
-The Grey Sisters, as with all former parties, were exceptionally hospitable towards them.
-The FCJ party boarded the train on August 20 headed for Brandon, and from Brandon four of the travelling companions left for Prince Albert, two remained at Brandon, and six travelled on to Calgary to arrive there much fatigued on August 25.
+The Grey Sisters, as usual, were exceptionally hospitable towards them.
+The FCJ party boarded the train on August 20 headed for Brandon, and from Brandon four of the travelling companions left for Prince Albert, two remained at Brandon, and six travelled on to Calgary where they arrived much fatigued on August 25.

-After a few weeks with their sisters in Calgary, on October 1st, 1888, at 9 o’clock in the morning, five FCJs left Calgary with the good-byes and God-speeds of their Sisters ringing in their ears.
-They were followed by a long line of Red River wagons bearing their luggage; the household goods for their new home; the vestments, vessels, and ornaments to be used at Holy Mass by their leader, Reverend H. Grandin, omi.
-(Nephew to Msgr.
-Grandin); and last, but by no means least, food for the journey, and a couple of crates of hens and a rooster.
-The ride over the prairie would take ten „days during which time they were alone on these vast stretches of uninhabited country, with scarcely a house between Calgary and their destination.“ (pp 255, 256)
+On October 1st, 1888, after a few weeks with their Sisters in Calgary, five FCJs left Calgary with the good-byes and God-speeds of their Sisters ringing in their ears.
+They were followed by a long line of Red River wagons bearing their luggage; the household goods for their new home; the vestments, vessels, and ornaments to be used at Holy Mass and last, but by no means least, food for the journey and a couple of crates of hens and a rooster.
+The ride over the prairie would take ten days during which time they were alone on these vast stretches of uninhabited country, with scarcely a house between Calgary and their destination, Edmonton.

-In 1950 the bishops of Toronto, Ontario invited the Faithful Companions of Jesus to teach in their diocese.
+In 1950 the Archbishop of Toronto, Ontario invited the FCJ Sisters to teach in their diocese.
 The sisters were also looking for a foundation in a Catholic university town where their young sisters could be educated.
-So, in 1951, the first FCJ house was opened in Toronto. (p272) The Sisters have lived in several houses in Toronto where they ministered in elementary schools in the Weston area and in Madonna High School and St. Mary’s High School.
-Since 1990, a ministry to refugees has developed into the now flourishing FCJ Refugee Centre.
+In 1951, the first FCJ house was opened in Toronto.
+Over the years the Sisters have lived in several houses in Toronto where they ministered in elementary schools in the Weston area and in Madonna High School and St. Mary’s High School.
+Since 1990, a ministry with refugees has developed into the now well established FCJ Refugee Centre.

-When the decision to close Mary Mount as of June 1968 was made, it was the end of a long and rich tradition of FCJ boarding schools in Alberta, dating back to 1885.
-The adaptations required for a new era of change and renewal had begun. (p 276) In 1980, the Boarding School at Sacred Heart Convent in Calgary was completely remodelled to create suitable space for the FCJ Christian Life Centre.
+With the decision to close Mary Mount at the end of June 1968, a long and rich tradition of FCJ boarding schools in Alberta, dating back to 1885, came to an end.
+The adaptations required for a new era of change and renewal had begun.

 From 1973 to 1982, FCJ Sisters ministered in the Parish School in Oyen, very near to the Alberta – Saskatchewan border.

-In 1982 a small community opened in northeast Calgary, 9th Ave.
-N.E., that both served as a way to increase our outreach to a local parish and be the novitiate setting for two young women.
-The majority of the community worked at the FCJ Christian Life Centre.
+In 1982 a small community opened in northeast Calgary on 9th Avenue that allowed us to increase our outreach to a local parish and be a novitiate setting for two young women.
+Most of the community worked at the FCJ Christian Life Centre.

 In 1986, in response to a call from the Canadian Bishops for priests and religious to do what they could to answer some of the needs in the northern mission dioceses of Canada, FCJs were sent to New Hazelton, BC in Prince George Diocese.
 The Sisters ministered in the New Hazelton Catholic School until it closed and in the Parishes of New Hazelton and Moricetown.
-In 1991, the apostolate in Prince George Diocese was extended to Kitimat, where FCJs were involved in school and parish until 2004.
-In 1998, when FCJs withdrew from New Hazelton, Sr. Theresa fcJ moved to the Moricetown Reserve where she ministered, living on the reserve, until a community was formed in Smithers in 2003.
+In 1991, the apostolate in Prince George Diocese was extended to Kitimat, where FCJs were involved in both school and parish until 2004.
+In 1998, when FCJs withdrew from New Hazelton, one Sister moved to the Moricetown Reserve where she ministered and also lived on the reserve until a community was formed in Smithers in 2003.
 Faithful Companions of Jesus remained in Smithers until 2012.
+(On May 15, 2018, the community of Moricetown Reserve reclaimed its original name of ‘Witset’ and is now known as ‘Witset First Nation’.)

-From 1989 to until June 2000, Sr. Marilyn fcJ ministered in Churchill-Hudson Bay Diocese with the Inuit People of the Eastern Arctic, now called Nunavut.
+From 1989 to until June 2000, another FCJ ministered in Churchill-Hudson Bay Diocese with the Inuit People of the Eastern Arctic, now called Nunavut.
 For most of this time, she lived in Igloolik.

-Sr. Donna Marie, a Canadian FCJ, ministered in a residential therapy centre in Bangalore, India from December 1988 until June 1996.
+An FCJ from Canada ministered in Bangalore, India from December 1988 until June 1996.

-Sr. Jane fcJ worked as a Campus Minister, first in Assumption University in Windsor, Ontario from 1994 to 1995; then at St. Thomas University in Fredericton, New Brunswick from 1996 to 2001.
-Sister Lois Anne fcJ served in Kenema, Sierra Leone (1985-’94) and Sr. Thérèse fcJ in Kailahun in 1982.
+Another FCJ Sister served as a Campus Minister, first in Assumption University in Windsor, Ontario from 1994 to 1995; then at St. Thomas University in Fredericton, New Brunswick from 1996 to 2001.
+Two Canadian FCJ Sisters served in Kenema in Sierra Leone, one in Kenema from (1985-1994) and the other in Kailahun in 1982.

-To extend the ministry of FCJ hospitality and care, a house was purchased in Calgary in 2007.
-It provided a home-like, safe environment for live-in foreign nannies and care-givers on their days off.
-When that need lessened, the house was used for low income people, who had had a transplant and whose immunity was very low.
+To extend the ministry of FCJ hospitality and care, a house was purchased near Sacred Heart Convent in Calgary in 2007.
+In the beginning, it provided a home-like, safe environment for live-in foreign nannies and care-givers on their days off.
+When that need lessened, the house was used to accommodate low income people with cancer, who had had a transplant and whose immunity was very low.
 In cooperation with Calgary Catholic Immigration and at the request of Pope Francis for religious to help with the Syrian refugee crisis, FCJ Sisters welcomed the first of four Syrian families in December 2016.

-In 1896, Father Vignon, Missionary of La Salette, pastor of St. Joseph’s Parish, Cleghorn, Fitchburg, Massachusetts was seeking French-speaking sisters to teach in the new parish school which had an enrollment of 200 students.
-Father Vignon was aware of the presence of the FCJs at Fond du Lac, and he wrote to Mother Philomena there.
-She confided the contents of the letter to Father Boucher who replied: „I know Fitchburg quite well.
-You would do well there.“
+In 1896, Father Vignon, Missionary of La Salette, pastor of St. Joseph’s Parish, Fitchburg, Massachusetts was seeking French-speaking sisters to teach in the new parish school which had an enrollment of 200 students.

-Besides giving their energies to a full day in the classroom, the sisters devoted evenings and weekends to the upbuilding of Sodalities of the Children of Mary, of St. Anne and of the Sacred Heart.
-Soon they saw the need for religious instruction of boys and girls of the parish who worked in the factories or who attended public school.
-Besides, they received numerous requests for lessons in music, drawing, painting, art, embroidery, needlework, singing and French.
+Besides giving their energies to a full day in the classroom, the sisters devoted evenings and weekends to the Sodalities of the Children of Mary, of St. Anne and of the Sacred Heart.
+Soon they saw the need for religious instruction of the boys and girls of the parish who worked in the factories or who attended public school.
+As well they received numerous requests for lessons in music, drawing, painting, art, embroidery, needlework, singing and French.

 In 1898, six postulants received the habit in Fitchburg and left for the novitiate, St. Anne d’Auray, Brittany.
 Over the years many other women followed in their footsteps.

 A new convent was built in 1900, which became St. Joseph Academy, a private boarding and day school for girls.
 It was closed in 1925.
-The parish school enrollment peaked in 1933 with an enrollment of 1,500 with a teaching staff of thirty FCJ sisters.
-When the sisters moved from the convent to the new home prepared for them at St. Joseph’s Rectory in 1975, they continued to administer and to teach in St. Joseph’s School until 1982, when the decision was made to withdraw the community from Fitchburg.
+The parish school enrollment peaked in 1933 with an enrollment of 1,500 with a teaching staff of thirty FCJ Sisters.
+When the Sisters moved from the convent to the converted St. Joseph’s Rectory in 1975, they continued to administer and to teach in St. Joseph’s School until 1982, when the decision was made to withdraw from Fitchburg.

 Gilbertville, Massachusetts was a small textile manufacturing centre forty miles from Fitchburg.
 When the Sisters of Mercy withdrew from St. Aloysius school in 1908, the FCJs from Fitchburg were invited to take their place.
 On August 16, 1909, six FCJs arrived in Gilbertville.
-They taught in the school, established sodalities, and provided religious instruction in the neighbouring towns of Hardwick and South Barre.
-As the Catholic population decreased due to closing of mills, so also the enrollment in the school.
-By 1951 it was apparent that the FCJs would withdraw from Gilbertville.
+They taught in the school and provided religious instruction in the neighbouring towns of Hardwick and South Barre.
+As the Catholic population decreased due to the closing of the wool and lumber mills, the enrollment in the school also decreased and by 1951 the FCJ community left Gilbertville.

 In 1922 Bishop William Hickey of Providence, Rhode Island, saw the pressing need for parochial schools in his diocese.
 Since Father Doran of Blessed Sacrament Parish knew the Faithful Companions of Jesus when he was pastor in Gilbertville, Massachusetts, he invited them to Providence.
 On August 22, 1922, five sisters took up residence at 75 Andem Street.
 The FCJs undertook the religious instruction of 1,100 children who were attending public school.
 The sisters also took care of the church sacristy, trained altar servers, and made altar breads.